-- You will be asked if you want to Sync with Google Drive or Back up to Google Photos.
-Note: If you select both options, your photos will go to both places and essentially take up twice the space.
-Click Done.
+6. You will be asked if you want to Sync with Google Drive or Back up to Google Photos.
+If you select both options, your photos and videos will go to both places and essentially take up twice the space.
+Click Done after choosing your preferences.

-Should I upload to Google Drive, Google Photos, or both?
+Should you upload to Google Drive, Google Photos, or both?

 There are a lot of reasons why you'll want to back up your photos.
-For example, if your computer becomes damaged or disabled, you'll have your photos and images still in the cloud.
-We don't recommend saving them to both because it uses double the space.
-Of course, if you go this route, you may need to pick up some extra storage space.
-So which should you choose?
+For example, if your computer becomes damaged or disabled, you'll have your photos and images still in Google's excellent cloud storage.
+We don't recommend saving your files to both because it makes no sense to have two copies of your data occupying twice the amount of space.

 Meanwhile, backing up the photos to Google Drive gives you more of a file tree view of your photos.
 So if you're uploading photos for work or want to keep them separate from your personal photos, this is a good way to do it.
 Also, if you plan to make these images available on your PC, saving them to Google Drive makes more sense since entire folders can be made available offline on your PC automatically.
 That means you won't have to deliberately download them.